Core Principles

 Temporal Rulership

-The assignment of the six-month Ayana period to the Sun reflects ancient recognition of the solstice cycle—the northward and southward journeys that mark the apparent path of the Sun through the year.
-This temporal rulership connects the Sun to the largest seasonal rhythms, befitting its royal status.
+The assignment of the six-month Ayana period to the Sun reflects ancient recognition of the solstice cycle—the northward (Uttarayana) and southward (Dakshinayana) journeys that mark the apparent path of the Sun through the year.
+This temporal rulership connects the Sun to the largest seasonal rhythms, befitting its royal status among the grahas.

 Closing Reflection